How Regular Oral Hygiene Protects Your Heart: Tips from a Spring, TX Dentist

 Maintain a Heart-Healthy Diet

-What’s good for your heart is good for your teeth.
 Limit sugary snacks, processed foods, and sodas.
 Instead, eat foods rich in calcium, vitamin C, and antioxidants to strengthen both your teeth and cardiovascular system.

 Avoid Smoking